Do you have a drinking problem?

 Alcoholics sleep in the gutter and beat their wives.
 I can’t help but feel like something’s not quite right, but I can’t be an alcoholic.

 I’ve had all of these thoughts and many, many more while debating my alcoholic status.
-The mental gymnastics were all consuming and relentless, and now I’ve dedicated my life to helping others find freedom from alcohol induced suffering.
+The mental gymnastics were all consuming and relentless, and now I help others find freedom from alcohol induced suffering.

-In my decades of studying the destruction of consistent and abusive drinking, both through personal experience and exhaustive research, I’ve learned a lot about the subtle and insidious transition from social, moderate consumption to addiction.
+In my years of studying the destruction of consistent and abusive drinking, both through personal experience and exhaustive research, I’ve learned a lot about the subtle and insidious transition from social, moderate consumption to addiction.
 The invisible line that separates controlled drinking from alcoholism can sneak up on us with devastating consequences.
-That’s why I’ve put together these 17 questions to help you better evaluate your relationship with alcohol.
+And the emotional abuse that’s so often associated with alcohol use is hiding in plain sight behind societal ambivalence.
+That’s why I’ve put together this confidential survey to help you better evaluate your relationship with alcohol, and the emotional safety of your behaviors.

-Your answers to the last two questions will provide a clear direction for what you need to do next.
+Your answers to the “Big Two” questions will provide a clear direction for what you need to do next.

 Do you need to cut down?
 Do you need to stop drinking altogether?
 Can you return to the moderate, normal drinking of your past?
+Do your behaviors need adjustment, or a more significant overhaul?
 The answers to these and all of your questions await.
-I want to give you the tools you need to analyze your relationship with alcohol, and make any changes to your drinking you determine to be necessary.